orlandocaraballo/sei/07-intro-to-programming/07-intro-to-programming.md

 ---
 #### Exercise

-- Create an array with the name of 5 of your classmates (If you don’t remember than ask!).
+- Create an array with the name of 5 of your classmates (If you don’t remember than ask!)
-- Access the classmate in the 4th position of your array.
+- Access the classmate in the 4th position of your array
-- Add a new classmate into your array!
-- The classmate in the 2nd position of your array has gone missing.
-Lets remove them from the array.
-- Remove the last element of our array without specifying its index.

 Given the following multidimensional array:
 ```js